Circumpolar Arctic Vegetation Mapping Project

 The region supports plants such as dwarf shrubs, herbs, lichens and mosses, which grow close to the ground.
 As one moves southward, the amount of warmth available for plant growth increases , allowing the size, abundance, and variety of plants to increase.
 Other environmental controls, such as elevation, topography, soil chemistry, soil moisture, and the past history of plant colonization, also influence the distribution of plant communities.
 The colors on the map indicate the differences that occur in the outward appearance of vegetation.

-The Raster Circumpolar Arctic Vegetation Map (Raster CAVM) map groups over 400 described plant communities into 16 vegetation types, glaciers, saline water, and freshwater at 1-km resolution.
+A raster verson of the Circumpolar Arctic Vegetation Map (Raster CAVM) map was published in 2019.
+It groups over 400 described plant communities into 16 vegetation types, glaciers, saline water, and freshwater at 1-km resolution.
 It builds on the strengths of the original CAVM, using the same legend, extent and projection, while providing a finer spatial resolution, raster format, and improved mapping of Arctic vegetation.

 New vs original raster CAVM